 8. No Major Sports Team

 This one is disappointing for many people moving to Spokane – no major professional sports team!
 Yes, you have to drive to Seattle for professional football, and good luck with a basketball team (they’ve been teasing us for years).

 On the other hand, we have Gonzaga basketball!
 And… WSU for football if you don’t mind making the drive!
 And yes, Eastern football as well.
+And our baseball team is very good!
 It all works in a pinch.

 9. Distance from Seattle

 Seattle is so close!… Until it isn’t.
 Driving 4+ hours to Seattle is all fun and games until you want/need to do it more frequently, or until you’re stuck in a massive traffic jam.
 Then it becomes 7+ hours of hell (ask me how I know!)
 Add the cost of gas and the horrible Seattle traffic…